MudroadWhite/pm-neo4j-helper/README.md

 ### Comments

-`# x` makes the whole line a comment.
+`# x`, a line starts with a # and a space, is a line of comment.
 Use it to enhance the readability of your script.

+## Pros
+- Allows you(potentially) feed more than one scripts and still generate solid relation graph.
+- Already existed nodes and relations will be checked for uniqueness.

 ## Restrictions